leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Is there medication that can treat retinopathy of prematurity?
 - Is laser the best treatment for retinopathy of prematurity?
 - Is laser the main treatment for retinopathy of prematurity?

-## intent: retinopathyofprematurity-treatment_laser-paediatricophthalmology
-- What are the risks of laser for retinopathy of prematurity?
-- Is laser for premature babies safe?
-- Is it dangerous to perform laser on premature babies?
-- What are the problems with laser for retinopathy of prematurity?
-- What are the long term issues with laser in premature babies?
-- What are the short term issues with laser in premature babies?
-- Can laser treatment fail in premature babies?
-- What are the issues with laser in premature babies?
-- Can laser lead to permanent damage to premature babies?
-- Is laser a risky procedure for premature babies?

 ## intent: amblyopia-treatment_general-paediatricophthalmology_36
 - What is patching?